TrendsetAM/LandingPageJobland/Jobland specs/MegaContext.md

-# ResumeDrop Mega Context
+# ResumeDropAI Mega Context

 ## Product Description

 ### Core Functionality
-ResumeDrop is a Chrome extension that uses AI/LLM technology to intelligently parse resume content and provides a drag-and-drop interface for users to easily populate job application forms with extracted information.
+ResumeDropAI is a Chrome extension that uses AI/LLM technology to intelligently parse resume content and provides a drag-and-drop interface for users to easily populate job application forms with extracted information.
 The primary purpose is to eliminate repetitive data entry by automatically extracting professional information from resumes and allowing users to visually drag and drop this data into job application forms.

 ### Problem Solved
 **Primary Problem**: Repetitive data entry when filling out job applications after already uploading a resume